Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-06-22-EDA-Python-article.md

 3. Grid Search in H2o

-4. Data connections & Pipelines in Python
+4. Data connections & Pipelines in Python - Hive2Python and Serial connection

-  a.
-Hive to Python

-  b.
-SSH

 5. Basic Webscapping using BeautifulSoup library